cwchentw/lightweight-cms/content/reference/project-structure.md

 ## *plugins* Directory

 *plugins* directory saves plugin(s) for Lightweight CMS.
-Currently, there is no plugin inside.
+Currently, there is merely few plugins inside.
 We and community contributors will add more in the future.

 ## *static* Directory